• Skip to main content

 – Multi-stage and multi-channel assignments.

-Furthermore, we actively seek out suitable individuals worldwide for multi-stage B2C enquiries and niche B2B enquiries.
+Furthermore, we proactively recruit (headhunt) suitable individuals worldwide for multi-stage B2C enquiries and niche B2B enquiries.

-Our existing Mystery Shoppers come from diverse backgrounds, encompassing a wide range of ages, income levels, and interests.
+Our existing regular UK “database” Mystery Shoppers come from diverse backgrounds, encompassing a wide range of ages, income levels, and interests.
 We value this diversity as it allows us to select the most suitable individuals for each assignment.

 When it comes to Video Mystery Shopping, shoppers are chosen and selected based primarily on their track record and their ability to conduct realistic interactions and adhere to instructions.